 While not required to repay your 401(k) if you take money out for hardship, you might want to.
 But even great intentions can hold you back.

-Annual limits mean you can only contribute up to $19,000 for 2019 — plus another $6,000 in catch-up contributions if you’re 50 years of age or older.
+Annual limits mean you can only contribute up to $19,500 for the 2021 tax year— plus another $6,500 in catch-up contributions if you’re 50 years of age or older.
 If you max out your 401(k) anyway, you’ll never be able to add back what you took out.

 Lowering your compound interest